/* Reviews Back Button*/

 Reading Time: 8 minutes

 Something we rarely talk about when it comes to your book marketing plan, is our mindset.
-And I’m not talking about the power of positive thinking (though there’s that) or setting long and short-term goals (though that’s great, too).
+And I’m not talking about the power of positive thinking (though that’s important) or setting long and short-term goals (that’s great, too).
 But rather I’m speaking about how you approach your book marketing – mentally.
 And by mentally, I mean all the facets that are key to your success, as well as those things that help you manage your mental energy when it comes to marketing a book.
 Because book publishing is awesome, but it’s a long haul.
 So being prepared with your active list of to-dos’, and a mindset that will keep the train moving, is key.
+As book marketers, we often miss this element – but it’s important so let’s explore some ways to stay engaged with your book promotion, as well as some pitfalls to avoid:

 Finding Readers is not a Model for Successful Book Marketing